Skip to main content

 application/json

 OpenAI-compatible.
-Permissive — unknown fields are accepted and ignored.
+Permissive — unknown fields are accepted for SDK compatibility.
 To reference a stream's frames, include video_url or image_url content parts whose URL uses the ovs://streams/{stream_id}?... reference scheme.

 model